mikesoloviev/inter-shell/InterShell/Usage.md

 * Select _Tools > 2mantools_ to apply the current template
 * To change the template you can modify the _Arguments_ field in the _External Tools_ dialog
-* Alternatively you can add several _2mantools_ items to the _Tools_ menu -- each containing its own template -- for example
+* Alternatively you can add several _2mantools_ items to the _Tools_ menu -- each containing its own template -- for example:
   * 2mantools - upgrade
   * 2mantools - migrate